-My fee is $200 for a 45-50 minute individual psychotherapy session.
-Reduced fee is available on a limited basis.
+My fee is $250 for a 45-50 minute individual psychotherapy session.
 Cash, check, and credit card are accepted forms of payment at the time of service.

 Psychotherapy sessions typically occur on a weekly basis; however, frequency will be determined based on a client’s needs.

 I am currently an in-network provider for Anthem Blue Cross/Blue Shield.

 While I am not an in-network provider with most health insurance or employee benefit plans, most insurance companies will provide partial or full coverage for services rendered by a licensed psychologist.
 Additionally, psychotherapy is an allowable expense for your Health Spending Account (HSA) or Flexible Spending Account (FSA).
 Many of my clients utilize these benefits by paying for their therapy services out of pocket and then submitting a claim to their insurance provider or HSA/FSA to receive reimbursement for out-of-network coverage.
 Many plans offer about 60-80% reimbursement, but you must check with your insurance company for specific benefits applicable to your plan.
 I will provide an itemized bill that you can submit to your insurance company or HSA/FSA flexible for your entitled reimbursement.

 You may want to ask the following questions of your insurance provider:

 - Do I have mental health insurance benefits?

 - What is my deductible and has it been met?

 - How many sessions per year does my health insurance cover?

 - What is the coverage amount per therapy session?